-Research Participant:

-Individuals are consented into research studies are considered research participants.
-Research participants may include patients/clients seen in clinic settings for genetic counseling services provided within a research protocol.
-Such patients, while research participants, are considered eligible to be included as required participatory cases when they meet the definition outlined in Standard B3.1.2: patients/ clients who are being evaluated for risk of or affected by diverse genetic conditions across the lifespan.
+Research Participant: Individuals who are consented into research studies are considered research participants.
+Such clients, while research participants, can be included as required participatory cases when they are being evaluated for risk of or affected by diverse genetic conditions across the lifespan.
+(Standards B3.1.1; B3.1.2; B3.6.3)